-Feedback on the Let’s not draw the short straw – reduce single-use plastics issues paper indicated there is strong community support (98 per cent) for the Government of Western Australia to take actions to reduce the impacts of single-use plastics.
+Feedback on the Let’s not draw the short straw – reduce single-use plastics issues paper indicated there is strong community support for action to reduce the impacts of single-use plastics.

 In response to consultation feedback the State Government has released Western Australia’s Plan for Plastics.
-The plan’s approach encourages avoidance of single-use plastics as the preferred action to mitigate the known impacts of single-use plastics on the environment and waste streams.
+The plan’s preferred approach is avoidance of single-use plastics to mitigate the known impacts of single-use plastics on the environment and waste streams.

 The plan is consistent with the waste hierarchy by promoting actions that: